Medical Malpractice Lawyers Serving Miramar

 - Other medical images (when necessary)

-Florida is a pure comparative negligence state.
+Florida is a modified comparative negligence state.
 This law allows injury victims to recover damages regardless of their degree of fault.

 Comparative negligence means that an at-fault party's liability can be mitigated because the victim was also negligent in contributing to the harm.
 Comparative negligence applies in medical malpractice cases if the victim and the defendant share fault.